gangsthub/dynamic-imports-example/dynamic-imports.md

 Let's take a look at the syntax and focus on the `import` part.
-If you are using Webpack (or [Parcel](https://parceljs.org)!), that syntax is going to be transformed on _compilation time_ and these tools are going to use `Promise`s to load asynchronously your assets/modules/components.
+If you are using Webpack (or [Parcel](https://parceljs.org)!), that syntax is going to be transformed at _compilation time_ and these tools are going to use `Promise`s to load asynchronously your assets/modules/components.
 Why the need of an arrow function, you might be wondering: As Alex explained, we need to wrap the `import` with an arrow function to be resolved (remember, promises...) only when executed.